 - The neck

 Why those places?
 Well, the simple reason is that prolonged sunlight exposure makes you vulnerable to developing cancerous growths.
-This being the case, if you develop signs of skin cancer in the form of any of several types of unusual growth on your face, neck, head (or any other part of your body) the thing to do is to have a doctor evaluate the growth, and then remove it.
+This being the case, if you develop signs of skin cancer in the form of any of several types of unusual growth on your face, neck, head (or any other part of your body), it is important to have a doctor evaluate the growth, and, if it is cancerous, have it removed.

-Here in Seattle, our plastic surgeons at the Larrabee Center have a great deal of experience in the surgical removal of cancerous growths on the skin.
-Our team of highly regarded plastic surgeons is greatly experienced at surgically removing cancerous skin growths while taking great pains to conceal any long-term scarring within the natural lines and folds of the body.
+Here in Seattle, our highly regarded plastic surgeons at the Larrabee Center are experienced in removing cancerous growths on the skin, and they will take great pains to conceal any long-term scarring within the natural lines and folds of the body.